johnnovak/gridmonger-site/source/moving-around.rst

 mouse in this mode.

 .. note::

    In *WASD Mode*, you cannot use the :kbd:`Ctrl` movement modifier with the :kbd:`W`:kbd:`A`:kbd:`S`:kbd:`D` keys for 5-cell jumps because that would interfere with other shortcuts.
-You can use the :kbd:`Shift` modifier, howerer, and both the :kbd:`Ctrl` and :kbd:`Shift` modifiers are available with the other movement keys.
+You can, however, use the :kbd:`Shift` modifier with them, and both the :kbd:`Ctrl` and :kbd:`Shift` modifiers are available with the other movement keys.

+   As we'll see in the :ref:`basic-editing:Editing in WASD Mode` section, the mouse buttons are used for editing actions in this mode, so you cannot left-click to move the cursor.

 .. rst-class:: style2